 Jie Wang joined the Flatiron Institute’s Center for Computational Quantum Physics in August, 2019.
 He received his Ph.D. in physics from Princeton University in 2019, and B.S. in physics from University of Science and Technology of China in 2013.
-His main research interests are the topological aspects of quantum systems, including the fractional quantum Hall effect and other exotic quantum phenomena.
+His research interests are the exotic many-body phenomena.

 2. Lattice Monte Carlo for quantum Hall states on a torus.
 Jie Wang, S. Geraedts, E. H. Rezayi and F. D. M. Haldane.
 Phys.
 Rev. B 99, 125123 (2019).

 3. Berry Phase and Model Wave Function in the Half-Filled Landau Level.
 S. Geraedts, Jie Wang, E. H. Rezayi and F. D. M. Haldane.
 Phys.
 Rev. Lett.
 121, 147202 (2018).